SummaryRead the full fact sheet

 - Drink plenty of liquids, either cool water or diluted sports drink.

-- Sponge the body with tepid water and fan to promote evaporation.
+- Sponge the body with tepid water and fan to promote sweat evaporation.

 - Don’t douse the body with cold water or ice, as this will encourage the blood vessels in the skin to constrict and retain body heat.